-The contribution of an interconnection customer is determined by the voltage level of the transmission facility that it impacts:
+The contribution of an Interconnection Customer is determined by the voltage level of the transmission facility that it impacts

-- For transmission facilities less than 500 kV, a project will have cost allocation if its DFAX on the facility is greater than 5% or if its MW impact on the facility's rating is greater than 5%. - For transmission facilities greater than 500 kV, a project will have cost allocation if its DFAX on the facility is greater than 10% or if its MW impact on the facility's rating is greater than 5%.
+- For transmission facilities less than 500 kV, a project will have cost allocation if its Distribution Factor (DFAX) on the facility is greater than 5% OR if its MW impact on the facility's rating is greater than 5%. - For transmission facilities greater than 500 kV, a project will have cost allocation if its Distribution Factor (DFAX) on the facility is greater than 10% OR if its MW impact on the facility's rating is greater than 5%.

-Allocating Load Flow Upgrade Costs less than \$5 million
+Allocating Load Flow Upgrade Costs > than \$5,000,000

-The first project to cause the need for the system upgrade will in all cases have some cost allocation, which only considers the loading above the facility's capability.
+The first project to cause the need for the System Upgrade will in all cases have some cost allocation, which only considers the loading above the facility's capability.

-If subsequent project impact is greater than 5 MW and greater than 1% the applicable line rating, the contribution of the new project to causing upgrade need is determined by the voltage level of the transmission facility that it impacts:
+If subsequent project impact is greater than 5 MW AND greater than 1% the applicable line rating, the contribution of the new project to causing upgrade need is determined by the voltage level of the transmission facility that it impacts:

-- For transmission facilities less than 500 kV, a project will have cost allocation if its distribution factor (DFAX) on the facility is greater than 5% or if its MW impact on the facility's rating is greater than 5%. - For transmission facilities greater than 500 kV, a project will have cost allocation if its DFAX on the facility is greater than 10% or if its MW impact on the facility's rating is greater than 5%.
+- For transmission facilities less than 500 kV, a project will have cost allocation if its Distribution Factor (DFAX) on the facility is greater than 5% OR if its MW impact on the facility's rating is greater than 5%. - For transmission facilities greater than 500 kV, a project will have cost allocation if its Distribution Factor (DFAX) on the facility is greater than 10% OR if its MW impact on the facility's rating is greater than 5%.